spacelift-io/user-documentation/docs/integrations/docker.md

 For more sophisticated use cases it may be cleaner to **use Docker's** [**multistage build feature**](https://docs.docker.com/develop/develop-images/multistage-build/){: rel="nofollow"} to build your image and add our tooling on top of it.
 As an example, here's the case of us building an OpenTofu/Terraform [sops](https://github.com/mozilla/sops){: rel="nofollow"} [provider](https://github.com/carlpett/terraform-provider-sops){: rel="nofollow"} from source using a particular version.
 We want to keep our image small so we'll use a separate builder stage.

-The following approach works for Terraform version 0.12 and below, where custom OpenTofu/Terraform providers colocated with the `tofu/terraform` binary are automatically used.
+The following approach works for Terraform version 0.12 and below, where custom Terraform providers colocated with the `tofu/terraform` binary are automatically used.

 ```docker
 FROM public.ecr.aws/spacelift/runner-terraform:latest as spacelift